statgen/fipip/README.md

 fipip alphagenome --input tutorials/example_data.tsv --output alphagenome_results.csv --sep "\t"
 ```

 The output file will have predictions for 667 RNA-seq tracks per variant.
-The "fallback" column is 1 for a variant if the variant's associated Ensembl ID was not present in the AlphaGenome output, and consequently a mean was taken over all other variants, and 0 otherwise.
+The "fallback" column is 1 for a variant if the variant's associated Ensembl ID was not present in the AlphaGenome output, and consequently a mean was taken over all other genes, and 0 otherwise.

 ### [Borzoi](https://github.com/calico/borzoi)